Eutropios/WarMAC/README.md

 Full usage instructions as well as examples can be found in the [official documentation](https://warmac.readthedocs.io/en/).

 WarMAC has a variety of commands for users to select from.
 Each command has its own unique options and arguments.
 Wherever possible, options that perform similar functions for different commands will share the same name.

-Every WarMAC command is preceded by ``warmac``.
+Every WarMAC command is preceded by `warmac`.
 The general help section of the program can be viewed by running `warmac --help`.

 To view a specific command's usage from the command line, simply run:
 `warmac <command> --help`

-For example, to view the usage for the average command, users should run:
+To view the usage for the average command, users should run:
 `warmac average --help`

 ### Handling WarMAC Output